Ofisa Treviranus

 Ofisa Treviranus (born 31 March 1984) is a Samoan rugby union player.
 Treviranus played for Samoa's national sevens team and was part of the 12 men squad who won the IRB Sevens World Series in 2010.

+Career

 Treviranus made his debut for the fifteen men code against Japan in Sigatoka on 18 June 2009.
 He was part of the 2011 Rugby World Cup squad for Samoa, and played in three matches.
 As of 2015, he is the captain of the Samoan national team.

 After the World Cup, Treviranus was signed by English club London Irish.
 He previously played for Irish club Connacht Rugby.